-Table 1-1 Notational Conventions Convention Use Set, Get Screen button labels appear in bold initial caps.
-ENTER Keys on your keyboard appear in boldface and uppercase, not a sequence of keys to press.
-Enter When instructed to enter information, type the information and press the ENTER key. "new terms" and "prompts" The first occurrence of a technical term, prompts, and references to a word other than a command appears in quotes.
-Key + Key When you see a plus sign between two keys, hold down the first key while you simultaneously press the second key.
-For example, "Press the CTRL + Z keys" means to press the CTRL key while you simultaneously press and release the Z key.
-Select item $\rightarrow$ item Items separated by arrows indicate items you select in a sequence. screen selections and variables These items appear in italics in all chapters of this TechNote. file names and directories These items appear in lowercase italics in the UNIX environment. user input, screen display Information you type exactly as it appears, and information that displays on the screen displays in lowercase and in a different typeface in the UNIX environment. commands, options, programs, utilities These items appear in lowercase boldface in the UNIX environment.
+Table 1-1Notational Conventions Convention Use Set, Get Screen button labels appear in bold initial caps.
+Enter Keys on your keyboard appear in boldface.
+Enter When instructed to enter information, type the information and press the Enter key.

+Convention Use "new terms" and "prompts" The first occurrence of a technical term, prompts, and references to a word other than a command appears in quotes. Кеу + Кеу When you see a plus sign between two keys, hold down the first key while you simultaneously press the second key.
+For example, "Press the Ctrl + Z keys" means to press the Ctrl key while you simultaneously press and release the Z key.
+Select item \rightarrow item Items separated by arrows indicate items you select in a sequence. screen selections and variables These items appear in italics in all chapters of this TechNote. file names and directories These items appear in lowercase italics in the UNIX environment. user input, screen display Information you type exactly as it appears, and information that displays on the screen displays in lowercase and in a different typeface in the UNIX environment. commands, options, programs, utilities These items appear in lowercase boldface in the UNIX environment.
+USER INPUT Information you type exactly as it appears is shown in uppercase and in a different typeface in the DOS and Windows NT environments.
+FILENAMES Names of files appear in uppercase italic in the DOS and Windows NT environments.
+PROGRAMS, COMMANDS, DIRECTORY NAMES, and DRIVE NAMES These items appear in uppercase in the DOS and Windows NT environments. !
+IMPORTANT Presents clarifying or specific points of information.
+NOTE Presents commentary, sidelines, or interesting points of information.